-Learn, Marvel and Experience These 15 Beautiful, Cool and Weird Museums Around the Globe
+Learn, Marvel and Experience These 15 Beautiful, Cool and Weird Museums Around the World

 Location: 1352 Rufina Cir, Santa Fe, NM 87507, USA

 This quirky museum displays bones that light up with matching music and has a psychedelic funhouse.
-It’s also home to about 200 artists whose works range from architecture to painting, audio engineering, photography and augmented reality.
-You also need to check out the “House of Eternal Return” where you’ll have to investigate about a missing family.
-The dimensions and portals you’ll need to navigate are mind boggling and you’ll need to investigate further as you stumble upon the “Hidden Experiment”.
+It’s also home to about 200 artists whose works range from architecture to painting, audio engineering, photography, and augmented reality.
+You also need to check out the “House of Eternal Return” where you’ll have to investigate a missing family.
+The dimensions and portals you’ll need to navigate are mind-boggling and you’ll need to investigate further as you stumble upon the “Hidden Experiment”.
 Tickets start at $14.

 Museo Subacuático de Arte (MUSA)